LVC nursing students examine bone models in nursing building

 Admission as an External Transfer

-• 8 credits in Anatomy and Physiology (with a lab) and a B or higher
+• Science Coursework: Minimum of 8 credits in Anatomy and Physiology (with lab), with a grade of B or higher.

 Nursing Admission FAQs